Search

 Frequently Asked Questions

 In acute situations where children are being held against the agreements, the police can be involved.
 The police act if there is a court ruling that mandates compliance.
-Without an enforceable title, police action is generally not possible, and preliminary injunction proceedings are the appropriate route.
+Without an enforceable title, police action is not possible, and preliminary injunction proceedings are the appropriate route to achieve enforcement.

-If the ex-partner does not pay the child maintenance established by the court, the LBIO can be engaged.
+When the ex-partner does not pay the child maintenance established by the court, the LBIO can be engaged.
 The LBIO has special collection powers and can seize income or benefits without court intervention.
-Engaging them is free of charge for the receiving parent.
+Engagement is free of charge for the receiving parent; the costs are recovered from the defaulter.

 Yes.
-When circumstances have changed significantly or agreements are structurally not being met, the court can be asked to modify the parenting plan.
-More information can be found on the page modifying the parenting plan.
+When circumstances have changed significantly or agreements are structurally not complied with despite attempts at enforcement, the court can be asked to amend the parenting plan based on Article 1:253a of the Dutch Civil Code.
+Read more about amending the parenting plan on the specialized page.

-If the ex-partner threatens to take the children abroad without consent, speed is required.
-A court can impose a travel ban or have the children’s passports confiscated.
-A family law lawyer can immediately apply for an emergency measure.
+When the ex-partner threatens to take the children abroad without permission, speed is required.
+A judge can impose a travel ban or have the children’s passports seized, upon request via a family law lawyer.
+In the event of an actual abduction, the Hague Convention on International Child Abduction 1980 provides a procedure for return via the Central Authority.

 Trust and quality